smithrockmaker/ENGR102/ENGR102Plan.md

 Even though we don't have class on Monday there is plenty of time to stay on track with developing your Fusion skills.

-Day 3 from Kevin.
-Cool to learn about sweeping.
+Day 3 from Kevin: Cool to learn about sweeping.
 [Learn Fusion 360 in 30 Days: Day 3](https://www.youtube.com/watch?v=DfAfxae8aRc&list=PLrZ2zKOtC_-C4rWfapgngoe9o2-ng8ZBr&index=3)

-Finishing the Conduit Box: (part 3).
+Part 3 from Lars: Finishing the Conduit Box: (part 3).
 Feels good to finish the box.
 Adding the screws is irritating.
 Don't get stuck on that part as it is not high value at this moment.
 [Fusion 360 for Absolute Beginners: Part 3](https://www.youtube.com/watch?v=zS8dYA_Iluc)

 **Lab: 3D Print**